gauravbhand1611/oms-documentation/documents/learn-shopify/setup-shopify/integration-mappings/sales-channel.md

 ---
 description: >-
-  Learn how retailers can map sales channels from Shopify to HotWax Commerce to enhance operational efficiency.
+  Learn how retailers can map sales channels from Shopify to HotWax Commerce.
 ---

 # Sales Channel